syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 {% endtabs %}

-Refer to this [link](https://help.syncfusion.com/xamarin/sfchart/charttitle) to learn more about the options available in [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart.html) to customize chart title.
+Refer to this [link](https://help.syncfusion.com/xamarin/sfchart/charttitle) to learn more about the options available in chart to customize chart titles.

 ## Enable data labels